lsds/KungFu/benchmarks/performance/README.md

 # Distributed Training Benchmark
+This Readme descripes how to run the different benchmarks.
+We run the benchmarks on a machine with one CPU and four GPUs.
-Used Tensorflow version is 1.13.1
+The Tensorflow version we used is 1.13.1.

 ## Parameter Servers
 Use the following shell script to run the parameter server benchmark.